magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/logging.md

 ### Event Logs

-Event logs record specific actions or occurrences within the CSP.
+Event logs record specific actions or occurrences within CSP.
 They are essential for monitoring user activities, tracking events, and understanding system interactions.

 **Examples of Event Logs:**